joshjohanning/joshjohanning.github.io/_posts/2021-06-17-angular-tokenization.md

 ## Overview

 I was working with a team that had an Angular front-end application and I was tasked with improving their CI/CD process.
-They had some automated pipelines, but they were running a build before each environment by running a different `npm run build -- --configuration <env>` command.
+They had some automated pipelines, but they were running a build before each environment by running a different `npm run build -- --prod --configuration <env>` command.

 My co-worker Colin Dembovsky summarizes it well in a [similar post for .NET Core](https://colinsalmcorner.com/managing-config-for-net-core-web-app-deployments-with-tokenizer-and-replacetokens-tasks/):
 > **The Build Once Principle**